compas-dev/compas/docs/devguide.rst

 Once you are done making changes, you have to submit your contribution through a pull request (PR).
 The procedure for submitting a PR is the following.

-1. Make sure all tests still pass, the code is free of lint, and you docstrings compile correctly:
+1. Make sure all tests still pass, the code is free of lint, and the docstrings compile correctly:

    .. code-block:: bash